rahimrehann/Wealth/README.md

 ---

 Service	Purpose
-Clerk	Authentication, user sessions, SSR auth
+Clerk	Authentication, user sessions, SSR auth<br/>
-Supabase Postgres	Main database for accounts, transactions, budgets Prisma	Type-safe database access & schema migrations Gemini API	Receipt OCR, structured data extraction, monthly insights generation Inngest	Scheduled jobs (budget alerts, recurring txns, monthly reports) Arcjet	API rate limiting & bot protection
+Supabase Postgres	Main database for accounts, transactions, budgets<br/>
+Prisma	Type-safe database access & schema migrations<br/>
+Gemini API	Receipt OCR, structured data extraction, monthly insights generation<br/>
+Inngest	Scheduled jobs (budget alerts, recurring txns, monthly reports)<br/>
+Arcjet	API rate limiting & bot protection<br/>
-Recharts	Data visualization (pie & bar charts)
+Recharts	Data visualization (pie & bar charts)<br/>
-Vercel	Deployment (to be done....)
+Vercel	Deployment (to be done....)<br/>

 🧠 What I Learned
 ---

-Building this project pushed me to work at the intersection of frontend, backend, and AI — and it taught me more than just coding.
+Building this project pushed me to work at the intersection of frontend, backend, and AI — and it taught me more than just coding.<br/>

-I learned how important it is to treat AI like an unreliable teammate: powerful, but only if you wrap it with strict validation, error handling, and clear instructions.
+I learned how important it is to treat AI like an unreliable teammate: powerful, but only if you wrap it with strict validation, error handling, and clear instructions.<br/>

-I saw firsthand how moving background work off the main thread (with Inngest) makes everything more stable and scalable.
+I saw firsthand how moving background work off the main thread (with Inngest) makes everything more stable and scalable.<br/>

-Designing proper database schemas, using cents for money, adding indexes, securing endpoints, and rate limiting with Arcjet — all of these reinforced that real-world apps are built on strong foundations, not hacks.
+Designing proper database schemas, using cents for money, adding indexes, securing endpoints, and rate limiting with Arcjet — all of these reinforced that real-world apps are built on strong foundations, not hacks.<br/>
 I also learned to think like a system designer, not just a coder.
-Every service I integrated had a reason, a trade-off, and a role.
+Every service I integrated had a reason, a trade-off, and a role.<br/>
 Most importantly, this project reminded me that you don’t need to wait for “someday” to build something ambitious.
 You just have to start.
-Every feature felt overwhelming at first — AI, cron jobs, rate limiting — but breaking it down piece by piece, I was able to build something I’m genuinely proud of.
+Every feature felt overwhelming at first — AI, cron jobs, rate limiting — but breaking it down piece by piece, I was able to build something I’m genuinely proud of.<br/>

 💡 If you keep shipping, learning, and iterating, complex projects stop feeling impossible — they start feeling inevitable.